fpsom/elixir-ml-biostats-hackathon/episode-02.md

   <img width="565" height="188" src="images/scores_validation_e02.png">
 </p>

-Obviously, the optimal hyperparameters tuple is `(degree, C) = (1, 0.01)`, because the corresponding element of the above table is the minimum one.
+Evidently, an optimal hyperparameters tuple is `(degree, C) = (2, 2)`, because the corresponding element of the above table has a maximum value.

 ## Model Evaluation
 The evaluation of the model is strictly connected with its nature; diyourfferent methods suit for different types of problems.
 If we talk about **regression problems**, for example, the simplest way for evaluation is to apply the model to the test dataset and measure the **Mean Square Error (MSE)** between the outputs and the actual values; the lower the value, the better the model.
 Moreover, if we talk about unsupervised probelms and, in particular **clustering**, a sufficient evaluation method is to measure the stability of classes, by calculating some metrics like **silhouette**, **Davies–Bouldin index** etc. Hopefully, we'll talk about it later in the course.